rttfd/bondybird/README.md

 # BondyBird

 BondyBird is a BR/EDR (Classic) Bluetooth Host implementation for embedded systems, built on top of Embassy's async executor and designed for `no_std` environments.
-It provides a single-task, channel-based architecture that is both memory-efficient and easy to integrate with REST API handlers.
+It provides a single-task, channel-based architecture that is both memory-efficient and easy to integrate with application code.

 ## Architecture

 BondyBird uses a simplified architecture with:

 1. **Single Manager Task** - A single async task that handles all Bluetooth operations
-2. **Static Channels** - Embassy channels for communication between REST handlers and the manager
+2. **Static Channels** - Embassy channels for communication between API functions and the manager
 3. **Direct HCI Integration** - Using the bt-hci library for controller communication

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
-│  REST Handler   │    │  API REQUEST     │    │                 │
+│  API Functions  │    │  API REQUEST     │    │                 │
-│   Functions     │───▶│    CHANNEL       │───▶│                 │
+│                 │───▶│    CHANNEL       │───▶│                 │
 │                 │    └──────────────────┘    │   Bluetooth     │
 └─────────────────┘                            │   Manager       │
         ▲                                      │    Task         │